cannlytics/cannlytics-console/README.md

 https://github.com/mkdocstrings/mkdocstrings -->

-Cannlytics is a simple, easy-to-use **end-to-end** laboratory software solution. modern cannabis-testing engine made with love, tried-and-true, and ready to help you power your lab.
-The Cannlytics platform is an , but you are always welcome to supercharge your setup with modifications and custom components.
-Cannlytics mission is to make cannabis analysis **simple** and **easy**.
+Cannlytics is a simple, easy-to-use, **end-to-end** laboratory software solution.
+Cannlytics' mission is to make cannabis analysis **simple** and **easy**.
 You can easily have dozens and dozens of data points for your cannabis products.
 Cannlytics believes that there is no good reason that you can't access your data.

 - [Introduction](#introduction)
 - [Features](#features)